 How do I thaw my whole turkey?

 Every year around the holidays, it’s time to start thinking about “The Big Thaw” and when to pull your KOL Foods turkey out of the freezer.
 Make sure to leave yourself sufficient cooking time as well.
-For more info on cooking your KOL Foods whole turkey, check out our page on pasture-raised poultry cooking tips here.

 We recommend either thawing your turkey in the refrigerator or using the cold water method.
 We do not advise keeping your turkey out on the counter or in any other non-temperature controlled environment.
 This can lead to uneven thawing and some of the meat reaching the “danger zone” temperatures in which food-borne pathogens thrive.